Zero Hour, Chapter 19: Sub Rosa

 But like all good dreams, this one had an ending.

-She sat up in bed and gathered the sheets around herself.
+She sat up in bed and gathered the sheets around naked body.
 Sasori stood by the room's lone window looking over the lake.
 The rain had let up, but dark clouds on the horizon warned of its return.
 He wore a fresh pair of pants and a distant expression as he stared at nothing at all out that dreary window.
 He wasn't here in this room with her; he was somewhere, sometime far away.

 "I left Suna when I was fifteen," he said.
 He didn't bother looking at her.
 "It didn't take Akatsuki long to find me."